 Promotion to Full Professor

 Many factors and criteria, both subjective and objective, are considered in recommending a faculty member for tenure and advancement in academic rank.
-The overall evaluation of a candidate for tenure and promotion shall include consideration of the faculty member's personal integrity and professional behavior as recognized by the University community.
-A sound ethical approach to all aspects of teaching, research, publication, and the academic profession are expected of all who seek tenure and promotion in the Department.
+The overall evaluation of a candidate for promotion to full professor shall include consideration of the faculty member's contribution to the effective functioning of the department.
+The evaluation will also consider the candidate's personal integrity and ethical/professional behavior as recognized by the University and larger academic communities.